danielschwensen/AWS/README.md

 # AWS

-Files can be used or testing purpose.
+Files can be used for testing purpose.